The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Buy now, or wait until 2024?
+Buy now, or wait?
 That’s the question prospective homeowners have been struggling to answer in today’s housing market.
 Home prices skyrocketed throughout the pandemic, and the Federal Reserve’s work to tame inflation has sent mortgage rates soaring, too.

-The combination is leading many would-be buyers to pick the “wait” side of the equation.
-In fact, according to the Fannie Mae Home Purchase Sentiment Index released in early September, more than 80 percent of consumers believe it’s a bad time to buy a house.
+The combination has led many would-be buyers to pick the “wait” side of the equation.
+The volume of existing home sales was down more than 14 percent from October 2022 to October of this year, according to the National Association of Realtors.
+And, according to the Fannie Mae Home Purchase Sentiment Index released in early November, an overwhelming 85 percent of consumers believe it’s a bad time to buy a house.

 However, after being at a constant disadvantage for the past few years, things have started to look better for buyers in many parts of the country.
-Days-on-market figures are way up, giving buyers more time to make a decision.
+Days-on-market figures are way up, giving buyers more time to make an informed decision.
 Popular West Coast cities that had seen skyrocketing prices, like Seattle and San Francisco, saw double-digit year-over-year declines.
-And a report from real estate company Knock predicts that more than 30 U.S. metro areas will actually favor buyers by the end of the year — including plenty of desirable places like Atlanta, Charlotte, Dallas and Phoenix.
+And in the most recent National Housing Report from RE/MAX, one of the biggest real estate brokerages in the country, CEO Nick Bailey declared that “buyers are gaining a little more leverage.”

 So, is it time to buy a home?
 Or is it better to wait on the sidelines, in the hopes that either prices or rates see a significant drop soon?
 And what if there’s a recession?
 Here are some key considerations to help determine the way forward.